A colocalization spectral sequence: Introduction

 \subsection{Organization of this paper}

+Section~\ref{sec: Modules over a graded ring} describes the construction of the derived category of a graded ring.
+The section contains no new material and can be ignored by anyone familiar with this subject.

-We begin by presenting some background material on cellular approximations in Section~\ref{sec: Cellular approximation and nullification}.
+We then present some background material on cellular approximations in Section~\ref{sec: Cellular approximation and nullification}.
 All of this material is well known in one form or another.
-Next, in Sections~\ref{sec: Colocalization with respect to a hereditary torsion theory} and~\ref{sec: Explicit construction of tc-nullification}, we consider colocaliztion over a graded ring $\ring$ with respect to a hereditary torsion theory on $\ring$-modules and recall material from~\cite{ShamirTorsion}.
+Next, in Sections~\ref{sec: Colocalization with respect to a hereditary torsion theory} and~\ref{sec: Explicit construction of tc-nullification}, we consider colocaliztion over a graded ring $\ring$ with respect to a hereditary torsion class on $\ring$-modules and recall material from~\cite{ShamirTorsion}.
 The main result of~\cite{ShamirTorsion} is recalled in Theorem~\ref{the: Nullification as double endomorphism}.
 It is this theorem that enables the construction of a colocalization spectral sequence.

 Once we have all the necessary background material we can construct the spectral sequences.
 This is done in Section~\ref{sec: Construction of the spectral sequences}.
 As noted above, the construction of a spectral sequence with the desired $\Espec^2$-page and showing the spectral sequence converges are separate matters.
 Thus, the proofs of Theorems~\ref{thm: First Theorem}, \ref{thm: Second Theorem} and~\ref{thm: Third Theorem} are given in the next section, Section~\ref{sec: Proofs}.
+Following that, the universality property of the nullification spectral sequence and a comparison to the Greenlees spectral sequence are given in Section~\ref{sec: Universality of the Nullfication Spectral Sequence}.

-After proving the main theorems we give two applications of the colocalization spectral sequence.
-The first application, given in Section~\ref{sec: Application: the chains of loops on an elliptic space}, can be viewed as a non-commutative analog of the Greenlees spectral sequence.
-In another sense, the spectral sequence of Section~\ref{sec: Application: the chains of loops on an elliptic space} is dual to the Greenlees spectral sequence.
-Thus, while the Greenlees spectral sequence relates local cohomology of the cohomology ring of a space with the space homology, the spectral sequence of Section~\ref{sec: Application: the chains of loops on an elliptic space} relates the colocalization of the homology ring of a certain loop space with the cohomology of that loop space.
+After proving the main theorems we give the two applications of the colocalization spectral sequence.
+The first application, given in Section~\ref{sec: Application: the chains of loops on an elliptic space}, can be viewed as a non-commutative analog of the Greenlees spectral sequence $(**)$.
+The second application is presented in Section~\ref{sec: Application: the target of the Eilenberg-Moore spectral sequence} and is related to the abutment term of the Eilenberg-Moore spectral sequence.

-The second application is presented in Section~\ref{sec: Application: the target of the Eilenberg-Moore spectral sequence}.
-It is known that the target of the Eilenberg-Moore spectral sequence for a fibration can sometimes be viewed as colocalization (see eg. \cite{ShamirEMSS}).
-Hence an appropriate colocalization spectral sequence would have the same target.
-This is made explicit in Theorem~\ref{the: Application to rational EMSS}.